 These cases have risen steadily since March 13, when the first two cases were reported.
 Since then, multiple drive-thru testing sites have opened in the area.

 For an age breakdown of those cases, see the Austin-Travis County online dashboard.

-As of May 25, Williamson County officials confirmed there have been 22 deaths in the county due to COVID-19.
-There are a total of 565 confirmed cases in the county.
-Currently, 13 people in the county are hospitalized with the virus.
-A total of 325 recoveries have been reported.
-At least 218 cases are still active.
+As of Oct.
+23, Williamson County officials confirmed there have been 150 deaths in the county due to COVID-19.
+There have been a total of 9,335 confirmed cases in the county.
+At least 8,993 people have recovered.

 Investigations conducted by the Williamson County and Cities Health District will identify potential contacts exposed to the virus and provide close contacts with guidance, as well as monitor them for the development of symptoms.